 Once the center of the Ottoman Empire, Turkey is again at a pivotal point in its history.
-Turkey hosts 3 million Syrian refugees dying to get into Europe, and it has used halting the flow of migrants as a bargaining chip to draw 6 billion euros and other concessions from the European Union (EU).
-Turkey also recently endured a failed military coup, a string of bloody terrorist attacks and new forays across the border in Syria.
+Turkey hosts millions of Syrian refugees dying to get into Europe, and it has used halting the flow of migrants as a bargaining chip to draw 6 billion euros and other concessions from the European Union (EU).
+Turkey also endured a failed military coup in 2016, a string of bloody terrorist attacks and new forays across the border in Syria.

-After surviving the coup plot, President Recep Tayyip Erdogan has been riding a wave of nationalism and religious fervor.
+After surviving the coup plot, President Recep Tayyip Erdogan rodea wave of nationalism and religious fervor.
 Mosques all over Istanbul and Ankara called on people to gather in town squares and airports in defiance of the coup.
 Erdogan—who once declared that “minarets are our bayonets, domes our helmets, mosques our barracks, and the believers our army”—has pushed fast-forward on a previously creeping Islamization.

 These events have many wondering if this is Turkey’s “Iran 1979 moment.”
 Will the decades-long forces of secularism be overwhelmed, with Erdogan installing himself as a modern-day sultan, leader of an Islamic revolution and a new Ottoman Empire?

 Even as the bungled coup was winding down, Erdogan called the uprising a “gift from God” because it “will be a reason to cleanse our army.”
 Erdogan used the failed coup attempt as an excuse to swiftly purge all his political opponents in the government and military bureaucracies and then began cleaning out the universities and state schools.

 By some estimates, upwards of 40,000 Turks were arrested and another 100,000 were stripped of their jobs.

 Turkey at the crossroads of East and West